 Several new therapies exist for the treatment of GERD and/or hiatal hernia.
 The LINX system seeks to control reflux with the implantation of a ring of magnetic beads around the distal esophagus, thereby creating an artificial sphincter.
 Broadly known as magnetic sphincter augmentation, this novel procedure appears to be well-tolerated by many patients, but the long-term efficacy and safety profile is not yet known simply by virtue of its short time on the market.
-TIF, or transoral incisionless fundoplication, is meant to endoscopically treat GERD by forming a partial esophagogastric fundoplication, thereby limiting the inappropriate flow of gastric contents.
-Again, although the procedure appears to be well-tolerated, concerns remain as to the long-term safety and efficacy of the procedure.
-Because these novel therapies do not yet have long-term efficacy results, nor a diverse range of randomized, controlled, double-blinded trials of statistical rigor, it is premature to presume clinical outcomes and benefits, as well as long-term safety.
-These procedures cannot be considered equivalent or superior to the existing standard of surgical care for the same reason.19-22
+Because this novel therapy does not yet have long-term efficacy results nor a diverse range of randomized, controlled, double-blinded trials of statistical rigor, it is premature to presume clinical outcomes and benefits, as well as long-term safety.
+For the same reason, this procedure cannot be considered equivalent or superior to the existing standard of surgical care.
+19.20